+The following table shows the programme structure.
 The bachelor programme takes 7 semesters and is clearly structured.
 In each semester you will take 5 modules which are generally completed with a graded assessment.
 The foundation level studies are completed after 2 semesters, the advanced level studies after 5 semesters.

 The need for highly-skilled IT professionals is constantly growing.
 IT graduates who design sustainable IT products which take the effect on man and society into consideration, are in great demand on the job market.
 They have excellent career perspectives and salary expectations.